johnpuddephatt/zerowaste/src/tips/zero-waste-shops-in-leeds.md

 **[Like Nana Did](https://www.facebook.com/likenanadid/)** –Orchard Gate, **Otley**.
 A great zero waste shop in the centre of Otley selling plastic-free products and refill groceries - 'helping the community to reduce waste'.

 **[Original Way](https://www.facebook.com/Originalwayshop/)** - opened for business in October 2020 as a #plasticfree pop up shop in Wetherby Market and have now got an online shop providing eco-friendly household, lifestyle and beauty products with a move to plastic free food refills in the near future.
-They offer free delivery to LS17.\
+They offer free delivery to LS17.
-\
-**[Out Of This World](https://www.facebook.com/Out-Of-This-World-126153407436304/) –** 20 New Market Street, **Leeds centre** - a one-stop shop for all things healthy, ethical, organic, locally made, and eco-friendly.
-Huge range of health foods and vegan deli.

 ![](/uploads/82696728_775452466285671_4987713811101253632_n.jpg)